itmm/hex/docs/edit.md

-# Edit slides in place
+# Edit blocks in place
+* using a terminal editor to edit blocks

 ```
 @Add(global elements)